malliina/pics-ios/README.md

 To release a new version to TestFlight, push to the master branch.

+Use a Distribution profile when pushing to TestFlight.

 ### Setup

 1. In Xcode, create a new Apple Distribution signing certificate.